PaLora16/BlobViewer/docs/readme.md

 1. Check if article id is saved in DB table -> retrieve article & print on stdout -> end.
 2. Try to fetch article from TestApi.
 3. If article id not returned from TestApi -> error messages -> end.
+4. Save article to DB
-4. Print formatted article on stdout.
+5. Print formatted article on stdout.

 ### Running Flask solution
 - working directory: web